doctrine/dbal/docs/en/reference/security.rst

 There is also ``executeUpdate`` which does not return a statement but the number of affected rows.

 Besides binding parameters you can also pass the type of the variable.
-This allows Doctrine or the underyling vendor to not only escape but also cast the value to the correct type.
+This allows Doctrine or the underlying vendor to not only escape but also cast the value to the correct type.
 See the docs on querying and DQL in the respective chapters for more information.